 The list goes on

+.
 Wherever the microcontroller is used it's embedded computer.

-leading applications of embedded market are,
+The leading applications of embedded market are,

 Test and Measurement

+The user interface design is different for each application.
 Some application may not need graphic interface at all but some may need audio interface.

 Embedded systems - Learning curve